The world’s most valuable mouse

 Which is more important, the journey or the destination?
 Science is all about the destination, yes?
 Solving the problem, saving a life, expanding horizons.
 That’s science.
 Or is it?
 The scientific method is a process, so does that make it a journey?

 For us, today’s journey begins at the University of Iowa, where investigators are trying to reduce alcohol consumption.
-A worthy goal, and they seem to have made some progress bycalled fibroblast growth factor 21 (FGF21).
+A worthy goal, and they seem to have made some progress by targeting a liver hormone called fibroblast growth factor 21 (FGF21).
 But we’re more interested in the process right now, so bring on the alcoholic monkeys.
 And no, that’s not a death metal/reggae fusion band.
 Should be, though.

-“The vervet monkey population is [composed] of alcohol avoiders, moderate alcohol drinkers, and a group of heavy drinkers,” Matthew Potthoff, PhD, and associates.
+“The vervet monkey population is [composed] of alcohol avoiders, moderate alcohol drinkers, and a group of heavy drinkers,” Matthew Potthoff, PhD, and associates wrote in Cell Metabolism.
 When this particular bunch of heavy-drinking vervets were given FGF21, they consumed 50% less alcohol than did vehicle-treated controls, so mission accomplished.

 Maybe it could be a breakfast cereal.
 Who wouldn’t enjoy a bowl of alcoholic monkeys in the morning?

 And after breakfast, you might be ready for a digitized bowel movement, courtesy of researchers at University of California, San Diego.
-They’re studying ulcerative colitis (UC) by examining the gut microbiome, and their “most useful biological sample is patient stool,” according to a.
+They’re studying ulcerative colitis (UC) by examining the gut microbiome, and their “most useful biological sample is patient stool,” according to a written statement from the university.

 “Once we had all the technology to digitize the stool, the question was, is this going to tell us what’s happening in these patients?
 The answer turned out to be yes,” co-senior author Rob Knight, PhD, said in the statement.
 “Digitizing fecal material is the future.”
 The road to UC treatment, in other words, is paved with digital stool.